kiana-S/numidr/docs/Transforms.md

 For each transform type, `fromHMatrix` can be used to test if a homogeneous matrix satisfies the right properties, and converts it into a transform if it does.
 The `Rotation`, `Orthonormal` and `Linear` types also have `fromMatrix` for non-homogeneous matrices.

-> [!NOTE]
+> [!WARNING]
-> The `fromHMatrix` and `fromMatrix` constructors use exact equality comparisons when testing matrices, which can be an issue if your element type is `Double` or a similar inexact number type.
-To remedy this, NumIdr provides a `WithEpsilon` named implementation that defines equality approximately.
+> The `fromHMatrix` and `fromMatrix` constructors use exact equality comparisons when testing matrices, which can be a problem if your element type is `Double` or a similar inexact number type.
+To fix this issue, NumIdr provides a `WithEpsilon` named implementation that defines equality approximately and allows you to specify an epsilon value.
 >
 > ```idris
 > fromHMatrix @{WithEpsilon 1.0e-6} mat